Smart People Are Not Better!

 I have not always had this perspective.
 I grew up in a highly intellectual family where people were judged by how smart and talented they were.
 In fact, my father often described people as “sharp” which was for him a highly valued trait.
 Consequently, I assumed my worth was dependent on my accomplishments and intellectual ability and felt uncomfortable when I encountered others who I perceived to be significantly less smart than I was.

-My worldview was dramatically changed with the birth of my daughter, Nicole, twenty-eight years ago.
+My worldview was dramatically changed with the birth of my daughter, Nicole, thirty-three years ago.

 Just like all of us, she has different abilities.
 She has a loving and gentle spirit and does not even have the capacity to be mean or judgmental.
 She loves to eat, walk in the woods and have her back rubbed.
 She has also never learned to talk and will never be able to live independently.
 However, taking care of her is a privilege that has brought great meaning and purpose into my life.